 We may need to pass the data we collect to third parties [“Sharing Parties”]: –

-- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number) so that we can organise and run our training services efficiently.
+- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number and email address) so that we can organise and run our training services efficiently.

 - for tax and accounting purposes: basic customer data may be required by HM Revenue & Customs so that we can comply with the tax laws and regulations of this country.